Code-Institute-Submissions/workout-world/README.md

 ## Features

 ### Existing Features
+- Home
-* The navbar will be sticky so that the user always can easily can get to different parts of the webpage and become a dropdown menu on tablet and phone.
+    - The navbar will be sticky so that the user always can easily can get to different parts of the webpage and become a dropdown menu on tablet and phone.
-* The footer will contain links to our social media accounts so the user can easily fin the gym on social media and a link to the contact page so that it is always easy for the user to find out how they can contact the gym.
-* The homepage will have a heroimage underneath the navbar with an offer on it to get the users attention.
+    - The homepage will have a heroimage underneath the navbar with an offer on it to get the users attention.
-* Underneath the heroimage on the homepage some of the benefits with the gym will be presented to emeidietly let the user knows some of the advantages of the gym.
+    - Underneath the heroimage on the homepage some of the benefits with the gym will be presented to emeidietly let the user knows some of the advantages of the gym.
+    - The footer will contain links to our social media accounts so the user can easily fin the gym on social media and a link to the contact page so that it is always easy for the user to find out how they can contact the gym.
+- Membership
+    - Navbar (described under home).
-* On the membership page the three different memberships will be presented so that the user know what memberships are avalibe and their prices.
+    - On the membership page the three different memberships will be presented so that the user know what memberships are avalibe and their prices.
-* Underneath the memberships on the membership page there will be a picture where the student discound is presented so that the users that are students know they can get a discount on the memberships.
+    - Underneath the memberships on the membership page there will be a picture where the student discound is presented so that the users that are students know they can get a discount on the memberships.
+    - Footer (described under home).
+- Class schedule
+    - Navbar (described under home).
-* On the Class schedule page underneath the navbar there will be a heroimage with the main heading on it.
+    - On the Class schedule page underneath the navbar there will be a heroimage with the main heading on it.
-* Underneath the heroimage on the class schedule page the schedule for the classes will be so the user can se when the classes take place.
+    - Underneath the heroimage on the class schedule page the schedule for the classes will be so the user can se when the classes take place.
-* Underneath the schedule for the classes the instructors will be shortly presented so that the user can get to know the different instructurs a little.
+    - Underneath the schedule for the classes the instructors will be shortly presented so that the user can get to know the different instructurs a little.
+    - Footer (described under home).

+- Contact
+    - Navbar (described under home).
-* On the contactpage under the navbar the different ways to contact the gym will be presented so that the user know the different ways they can contact the gym.
+    - On the contactpage under the navbar the different ways to contact the gym will be presented so that the user know the different ways they can contact the gym.
-* Underneath the diffrent ways to contact the gym there will be a contact form if the user wants to fill that out instead of using some of the other ways to contact the gym.
+    - Underneath the diffrent ways to contact the gym there will be a contact form if the user wants to fill that out instead of using some of the other ways to contact the gym.
+    - Footer (described under home).

 ### Features Left to Implement
 * A way to sign up to become a member on the website.